rick2047/Ray-tracer-in-a-month/notes.md

 ## General

+### Strings
-- You have to import a whole package to get proper formatted strings? that is sub optimal
+- You have to import a whole package to get proper formatted strings? that is sub optimal. (of course there is string interpolation but that can't do stuff like "%1.2f")

+- The ability to just hit enter in a string to have a newline is good.
+But this can be problematic if it adds different newline chars based on the OS.
 ## IDE

 ### Juno